-IFR generally adopts the ISO criteria that define the application in industrial automation applications versus non-industrial automation as sufficient to classify a robot as industrial versus service robot, while the kinematic is not a sufficient criterion.
-Unfortunately, ISO 8373:2012, § 2.10 note 1 mentions only a few examples but does not provide a full list of industrial automation applications.
-IFR therefore developed their own application classification schemes for industrial robots (see chapter 1.11) and service robots (see World Robotics Service Robots).
-These classifications schemes have been developed in IFR's Robot Supplier Committee and IFR's Service Robot Group.
+The definition by application in conjunction with kinematics had proven successful in the history of IFR statistics.
+The IFR application classification schemes for industrial robots (see chapter 1.11) and service robots (see World Robotics Service Robots, chapter 1.4), developed by the IFR Robot Supplier Committee and IFR Service Robot Group, defined various industrial robot applications.
 The IFR Robot Supplier Committee has also defined kinematic robot types typically and mainly found in industrial robotics (see chapter 1.9).
-By ISO definition, the kinematic type is not a sufficient criterion to qualify a robot as industrial robot.
-However, the Robot Supplier Committee decided to include all robots of typically industrial kinematic type in the industrial robot statistics.
-Robots with an industrial robot kinematic that are in service applications are therefore counted in both statistics: In IFR industrial robot statistics such cases are counted in application class 905 ("other applications") as well as in their actual application class in IFR service robot statistics.
+The IFR Robot Supplier Committee decided to include all robots of typically industrial kinematic type in the industrial robot statistics.
+Robots with an industrial robot kinematic that are in service or medical applications are therefore counted in both statistics: In IFR industrial robot statistics such cases shall be reported to application class 905 ("other applications") as well as in their actual application class in IFR service robot statistics.
+Future surveys will distinguish "industrial robots in service applications" and "industrial robots in medical applications" in separate classes, allowing for a better transfer between the two IFR statistics and allowing the elimination of double counting if required.

-The term autonomous mobile robots (AMR) is not defined in ISO 8373 and there seems to be a wide range of products running under this label.
-Usually AMR is used for mobile robots as defined by § 2.13: A mobile robot is a robot that is able to travel under its own control.
+The term autonomous mobile robots (AMR) is marketing terminology and not defined in ISO 8373:2021.
+There seems to be a wide range of products running under this label.
+Usually AMR is used as a synonym for "wheeled mobile robots" as defined by § 4.15.1 but limited to professional applications.
+The ISO definition of mobile robot is more comprehensive and includes any "robot able to travel under its own control" (§ 4.15), where this travel can be on wheels (§ 4.15.1), legs (§ 4.15.2 and § 4.15.3) or crawling (§ 4.15.4).
 Sometimes, these AMR are used in industrial environments but usually they neither have three axes nor do they have manipulation capabilities.
-Therefore, they do not satisfy the definition of an industrial robot, but should be considered as mobile platforms (§ 3.18).
+Therefore, they do not satisfy the definition of an industrial robot.
 IFR classifies AMR as service robots.
 If the AMR is equipped with a robot arm (i.e. an articulated robot), IFR statistics count the manipulator as an industrial robot and the platform as a service robot.
-8